“Knowledge is knowing a tomato is a fruit;

 How did the Tomato get such a bad reputation?

-The story of a tomato, fact, fiction, fables, quotes and poetry feature the Tomato!
+The secrets to story of a tomato, are they fact, fiction, fables, quotes and poetry, let’s find out!

 Tomato, unfairly treated due to the lack of knowledge; its structure, and similarities as to the deadly nightshade.